youwen5/web/routes/+math-test.typ

   )
 }

+This is a test of rendering Typst math markup to #smallcaps[html] via #smallcaps[svg].
+For an even longer document, see #link("/probability-theory")[my notes about probability] adapted to the web.

 Let $U$ and $V$ be $FF$-vector spaces.
 Suppose that $U$ is finite-dimensional of dimension $n >= 1$.
 Let $S = {u_1,...,u_n}$ be a basis for $U$.
 Given any map $f : S -> V$ (of sets), show that there is a unique linear map
 $
   tau_f : U -> V